jakenguyen0118/mongoose-lab/README.md

 3. Run `node db/seed.js` to seed the database.

-4. In `index.js` write a function for each of the following to add CRUD functionality to our models.
+4. In `index.js` write a function for each of the following to add CRUD functionality to Restaurnt models.
 HINT: these functions should implement the Mongoose model methods:

 - [ ] Create a new restaurant
 - [ ] Find (aka "get") a restaurant by `name`
 - [ ] Find all restaurants by `zipCode`
-- [ ] Update a restaurant
+- [ ] Update a restaurant (any and/or all fields BESIDES items)
 - [ ] Delete a restaurant
-- [ ] Add a menu item from a restaurant
-- [ ] Remove a menu item a restaurant

 For this lab, we can test these methods by invoking them at the bottom of the `index.js` and running the file with `node index.js`.
 Feel free to use either `console.log` or the Mongo CLI to check the functions are working correctly.